Bladder infection or vaginal infection?

 Vaginal inflammation |

-In case of unclear or persistent symptoms, medical evaluation should be sought.
-If dryness or mucosal irritation in the vaginal area also occurs, CANNEFF® vaginal suppositories with CBD and hyaluronic acid can support local regeneration.
+In unclear or persistent symptoms, medical evaluation should be sought.
+If dryness or mucosal irritation occurs additionally in the vaginal area, CANNEFF® vaginal suppositories with CBD and hyaluronic acid can support local regeneration.

-What diagnostic procedures clearly distinguish between the two diseases?
+Which diagnostic methods clearly distinguish between both diseases?

-A clear distinction can only be made through targeted diagnostics, as the symptoms can sometimes overlap.
-The most important difference lies in which tissue is examined: in cystitis, the urine; in vaginitis, the vaginal area.
+A clear distinction is only possible through targeted diagnostics, as the symptoms can partially overlap.
+The most important difference lies in which tissue is examined: for bladder infection, the urine; for vaginal inflammation, the vaginal area.

-Urine Microscopy: Visualization of bacteria or inflammatory cells.
+Urine microscopy: Making bacteria or inflammatory cells visible.

-Urine Culture: Identifies the exact pathogen and appropriate therapy, especially important in recurring infections.
+Urine culture: Identifies the exact pathogen and the appropriate therapy, especially important for recurring infections.

 These procedures clearly show whether the urinary tract is affected.